 This course enables students to deepen their understanding of chemistry through the study of the properties of chemicals and chemical bonds; chemical reactions and quantitative relationships in those reactions; solutions and solubility; and atmospheric chemistry and the behaviour of gases.
 Students will further develop their analytical skills and investigate the qualitative and quantitative properties of matter, as well as the impact of some common chemical reactions on society and the environment.

 Unit Four: Solutions and Solubilities

 Unit Five: The Gas Laws

 This is a proctored exam worth 30% of your final grade.

 Resources required by the student:

-A scanner, smartphone camera, or similar device to upload handwritten or hand-drawn work.
+A scanner, smartphone camera, or similar device to upload handwritten or hand-drawn work and TI-83 graphic calculator.
 This course is entirely online and does not require or rely on any textbook.